nicoayamen/Decision_Maker/OUTLINE.md

 ## Requirements:
 - a user can create a poll with multiple choices
-- each choice can have a title and optional description
+- each choice can have a title
 - the creator must enter an email
 - when a poll is finished being created, the user is given two links: an administrative link (which lets them access the results) and a submission link (which the user sends to their friends)
 - the links are also sent to the creator via email (using mailgun)